 (j) Canadian Securities Acts. (i) Each Transaction shall constitute an “OTC Derivative” as defined in the Securities Act (Alberta) and the Securities Act (British Columbia) which have application to such Transaction and (ii) it is a “Qualified Party” within the meaning of paragraph 9.1 of Alberta Securities Commission Order Doc# 394043 and/or paragraph 1.1 of the British Columbia Securities Commission Blanket Order BOR#91-501(BC), as in effect on the date hereof.

+(k) Eligible Swap Participant.
+It constitutes an “eligible swap participant” as such term is defined in Rule 35.1(b)(2) of the Commodity Futures Trading Commission, 17 C.F.R. § 35.1(b)(2) (1993)

 (c) Reference Market-makers.
 The definition of “Reference Market-makers” in Section 14 is hereby amended by deleting clause (b) thereof.

 (d) Definitions.
 This Agreement, each Confirmation, and each Transaction are subject to the 1991 ISDA Definitions, as such definitions may be amended, supplemented, replaced or modified from time to time (collectively, the “Definitions”), each as published by the International Swaps and Derivatives Association, Inc. (“ISDA”), and will be governed in all respects by the Definitions (except that any references to “Swap Transactions” in the Definitions will be deemed to be references to “Transactions”).
 The Definitions are incorporated by reference in, and made part of, this Agreement and each relevant Confirmation as if set forth in full in this Agreement and such Confirmation.
 In the event of any inconsistency between the provisions of this Agreement and the Definitions, this Agreement will prevail.